Table of Contents

 3rd party WordPress plugins compatibility

-WordPress is a popular platform for themes and page builders like Elementor, DIVI, or Gutenberg editor.
-Therefore, there are many elements to translate, such as the page blocks, header, menus, and footers.
+WordPress is a popular platform for themes and page builders like Elementor, DIVI, or Gutenberg Editor.
+Therefore, many translation elements exist, such as page blocks, headers, menus, and footers.

 Linguise multilingual translation has been used on WordPress websites since the beginning and has been fine-tuned to have a minimal performance impact.
-Once your website translation is activated, you’ll need to display a language switcher with flags and language names.
+Once your website translation is activated, you must display a language switcher with flags and language names.
 To accomplish that, several options exist, including shortcodes, menus, and PHP snippets.
 The frontend language switcher can be presented as a popup, drop-down, or side-by-side, depending on the layout of your website.

 WooCommerce increases the number of new pages, database requests, and server loads on your WordPress site, causing it to load slowly.
 This is especially true when a typical local translation plugin is used.